 Annually, the QI team submits required data to MDHHS.
 This data includes estimated workforce changes for the fiscal year, a summary of service requests, and waiting list information.
 Every other year, the annual submission includes a needs assessment and planned action.
 The FY2019 annual submission included updates to the planned actions which were made in response to the needs assessment submitted the previous year.
-The annual submission for FY2020 will include a new needs assessment which will be collected via a stakeholder survey.
-The submission for FY20 will be delayed slightly, and include a specific needs assessment to address the response to COVID-19 instead of a general stakeholder needs assessment.
+The annual submission for FY2020 included a COVID-specific Priority Needs and Planned Actions, which is included in the attached QIP from 2021.
+The submission for FY21 will include a new stakeholder assessment.